Turmeric lemonade works better than Prozac at treating depression.

 Even the Score presented itself as a feminist movement, fighting for drug approval in order to correct an imbalance between the sexes.

 But FDA regulators had concerns over the drug’s safety and efficacy.
-Nonetheless, the drug won approval in 2015.
+Nonetheless, the drug won

 And if it seems like you’ve suddenly become more aware of sleep disorders like narcolepsy, you might have Jazz Pharmaceutical’s More Than Tired campaign to thank.